czz592/markdown-cv/index.md

 ## Summary

-Motivated Computer Science undergraduate with strong foundation in Java and Python, experienced in software testing and development, with high proficiency of clear and effective communication with collaborative teams of diverse backgrounds.
+Motivated Computer Science undergraduate experienced in software testing and development, with high proficiency of clear and effective communication with collaborative teams of diverse backgrounds.
 Driven to acquire hands-on experience of problem-solving, and eager to engage in environments promoting constant and continuous growth and learning.

 ## Currently

-Studying and striving to complete final year of Computer Science & Information Technology at University of Galway with First Class Honours, passionate about continuous learning and self-improvement, and using new technology to solve problems and drive innovation.
+Passionate about continuous learning and self-improvement, and using new technology to solve problems and drive innovation.

 ### Interests